darrenjkt/TRAVEL/README.md

 # TRAVEL: Pointcloud Ground Segmentation
 Original algorithm: https://github.com/url-kaist/TRAVEL

 I wanted to use this ground segmentation in a python repository and so I converted the C++ functions to python apis.
 I use Open3D to interface with the function (see travel_demo.py for usage).

+Note that this only does the ground segmentation part of TRAVEL, not the object clustering.

+Additional changes: Modified the estimateGround function to return ground_inds, rather than the separated ground and obj pcd to allow for indexing the original input pointcloud and retaining extra channel information.

 # Pre-Requisites
 Apt libraries: